Home / Reviews / Steelcase Leap V2

 Is the Steelcase Leap worth $1,300?

-At full retail with the recommended upgrades (4D arms, adjustable lumbar), the Leap V2 costs roughly $1,300.
-Spread over its 12-year warranty, that is about $108 per year.
-The chair regularly lasts 15 to 20 years, which drops the annual cost further.
-It also holds roughly 50% of its resale value after 3 to 5 years.
-The stronger value play, however, is buying refurbished.
-A remanufactured Leap V2 from Crandall or BTOD at $500 to $800 comes with new upholstery, new cylinder, new arm pads, and a 12-year warranty.
+At full retail with the recommended upgrades, the Leap V2 costs roughly $1,300.
+Spread over its 12-year warranty that is about $108 per year, and the chair regularly lasts 15 to 20 years.
+The stronger value play is buying remanufactured.
+A restored Leap V2 from Crandall Office at $649 comes with new upholstery, new cylinder, new arm pads, and a 12-year warranty.
 At that price, the Leap V2 is arguably the best value in premium ergonomic seating.

-Should I buy the Leap V2 new or refurbished?
+Should I buy the Leap V2 new or remanufactured?

 Leap V1 or V2?

 The V2 is the better chair for the vast majority of buyers.
 It has a taller backrest with better upper back support, standard 4D arms, and a more refined overall design.
-The V1 is only worth considering if you find one at a steep discount (under $250) and want to test the Leap V2’s approach before investing in a V2.
-The V1’s steel arm construction is sturdier than the V2’s plastic, but this is a minor advantage that does not offset the V2’s ergonomic improvements.
+The V1 is only worth considering if you find one at a steep discount (under $250) and want to test the Leap approach before committing to a V2.

 How does the Leap V2 handle back pain?

 The Leap V2 is one of the best chairs for targeted back pain relief because of its adjustable lumbar system.
-You can position the lumbar pad exactly where your lower back needs it and set the firmness from gentle support to strong pressure.
-The LiveBack technology maintains that support as you move between postures.
-For people whose back pain is related to poor posture or inadequate lumbar support, the Leap V2’s precision controls are more effective than the Aeron’s PostureFit SL (which is less adjustable) or the Embody’s BackFit (which offers no targeted lumbar pressure).
-That said, no chair is a medical device.
-If you have chronic back pain, consult a professional.
+You can position the pad exactly where your lower back needs it and set the firmness from gentle to strong.
+The LiveBack maintains that support as you move.
+For people whose back pain stems from poor posture or inadequate lumbar support, the Leap V2’s precision controls are more effective than the Aeron’s PostureFit SL or the Embody’s BackFit.
+That said, no chair is a medical device; if you have chronic back pain, consult a professional.

 Is the Leap V2 good for gaming?

 Yes, and it is one of the better ergonomic chairs for gaming specifically because of its recline flexibility.
 The five-position tilt limiter and Natural Glide System let you lean back comfortably while staying oriented to your screen.
 The 4D arms accommodate both keyboard/mouse and controller positions.
-The main drawback is the lack of a built-in headrest, though the optional Steelcase headrest or third-party alternatives work well enough.
-If you game for long sessions, the Leap V2’s adjustment range and spinal support are superior to most gaming-specific chairs.
+The main drawback is the lack of a built-in headrest, though the optional Steelcase headrest works well enough.

 How does the Leap V2 compare to the Gesture?

 Both are Steelcase chairs with LiveBack technology and similar build quality.
-The Leap V2 has better lumbar adjustability (height + firmness vs. the Gesture’s firmness only) and a lower price point.
-The Gesture has 360-degree arm rotation (better for device switching), a wider back, and a slightly more flexible seat.
-If your work involves a lot of device switching or unconventional arm positions, the Gesture has the edge.
+The Leap V2 has better lumbar adjustability and a lower price.
+The Gesture has 360-degree arm rotation, a wider back, and a slightly more flexible seat.
 For traditional desk work with maximum lumbar control, the Leap V2 wins.
-See the Steelcase Gesture review for the full breakdown.
+For heavy device switching or unconventional arm positions, the Gesture has the edge.
+See the full Leap vs Gesture comparison.

 When should I replace the seat cushion?

-Most users notice the foam becoming noticeably thinner and less supportive after 5 to 8 years of daily 8+ hour use.
-If you can feel the seat pan through the cushion, or if you notice increased pressure on your sit bones, it is time for a replacement.
-Steelcase offers OEM replacement pads, and remanufacturers like Crandall sell enhanced replacement pads with extra foam for $100 to $200.
-Replacing the seat pad effectively gives the chair a new lease on comfort while the mechanism continues to function normally.
+Most users notice the foam becoming noticeably thinner after 5 to 8 years of daily heavy use.
+If you can feel the seat pan through the cushion, it is time for a replacement.
+Crandall Office sells enhanced replacement pads for $100 to $200, effectively giving the chair a new lease on comfort while the mechanism continues to function normally.

 Does the Leap V2 run hot?

 Warmer than mesh chairs like the Aeron, yes.
 The foam cushion and fabric back retain more heat than mesh or pixel suspension.
-Steelcase designed slats in the seat and back to improve airflow, and it helps compared to solid-foam chairs, but the Leap V2 is not a cool-sitting chair.
-In warm environments or for people who run hot, this is the Leap V2’s most significant trade-off.
+Steelcase added slats in the seat and back to improve airflow, which helps, but the Leap V2 is not a cool-sitting chair.
 If breathability is a top priority, the Aeron is a better choice.

 Final Verdict

-Disclosure: This page contains affiliate links.
-If you purchase through these links, SeatedLab may earn a small commission at no additional cost to you.
-This does not influence our assessments.
-Chairs that don’t fit certain users are described as such regardless of affiliate relationships.
-Read our full affiliate disclosure.
+SeatedLab uses affiliate links.
+If you buy through a link on this page, we may earn a commission at no extra cost to you.
+This does not influence our recommendations.
+See our full affiliate disclosure.